irods/irods_docs/docs/system_overview/configuration.md

     "irods_ssl_verify_server": "hostname",

     // (Optional)
-    // Directory to use for the client side plugins.
+    // The absolute path to a directory from where the server will load plugins.
+Overrides the default
-    // See section entitled "Distributing iCommands" for more details.
+    // directory.
+See section entitled "Distributing iCommands" for more details.
-    "irods_plugins_home": "",
+    "irods_plugin_directory": "",

     // The port number on which the target iRODS server is listening.
     // This must match the port number used by the Zone.